open-gamma-ray-astro/gamma-astro-data-formats/source/skymaps/healpix/index.rst

 * ``HPX_CONV``, type: string, **optional**
     * Convention for HEALPix format.
 See :ref:`hpx_conventions` for additional details.
-* ``AXCOLS{IDX}``, type: string
-    * Comma-separated list of columns in the BANDS table corresponding to non-spatial dimension with zero-based index ``{IDX}``.
-If there are two elements the columns should be interpreted as the lower and upper edges of each bin.
-If there is a single element the column should be interpreted as the bin center.
 * ``BANDSHDU``, type: string, **optional**
     * Name of HDU containing the BANDS table.
 If undefined the extension name should be ``EBOUNDS`` or ``ENERGIES``.
 See